Hoshizora e Kakaru Hashi: Gameplay

 As a visual novel, Hoshizora e Kakaru Hashi contains extremely minimal gameplay.
 The game is presented in a traditional fashion, with static backgrounds and moderately altered character poses viewed from a mostly first-person perspective.
 At predetermined intervals, the game stops, and players are presented with one to two responses or actions relevant to the scene in progress to make, or not make, on behalf of characters.
 Each selection branches the game's progress up to that point in an alternate direction, while also causing the player's love toward a character to blossom, plateau, or diminish, thus providing for a nonlinear storytelling experience.
 Being an erotic title, relationships between characters may expectedly become sexual; scenes of this kind depict a varying combination of groping, oral sex and intercourse.

 Plot

 Kazuma Hoshino is a high school student who, along with his younger brother, Ayumu, moves from an undisclosed city in Japan to the rural town of Yamabiko on account of Ayumu's asthma.
-While settling into their new surroundings the brothers become acquainted with several locals including Ui Nakatsugawa, Ibuki Hinata, the Toudou sisters and Madoka Koumoto, among others.
+While settling into their new surroundings the brothers become acquainted with several locals including Ui Nakatsugawa, Ibuki Hinata, the Toudou sisters Tsumugi and Koyori, Madoka Koumoto and Hina Sakai among others.
 The story details the brothers' adventures with their new friends.